-On June 23rd the Central Statistics Office (CSO) published the Labour Force Survey (LFS) for the first quarter of 2021, which covers the months January to March.
-This release was later than usual as the CSO had work to undertake to ensure that these statistics are in line with the new Integration of European Social Statistics Regulation.

-The CSO continued to provide information using the International Labour Organisation's (ILO) definitions of employment, unemployment and inactivity, and estimated figures taking into account the impact of COVID-19 on the labour market.
+On September 24th the Central Statistics Office (CSO) published the Labour Force Survey (LFS) for the second quarter of 2021, which covers the months April to June.
+They continued to provide information using the International Labour Organisation's (ILO) definitions of employment, unemployment and inactivity, and estimated figures taking into account the impact of the COVID-19 pandemic on the labour market.